 Greek New Year's Cake, Vasilopita

 Vasilopita is baked in honour of St Basil and traditionally eaten on New Year's day.
 It is a dense sponge with almonds, walnuts or pistachios, flavoured with citrus fruit zest and finished off with a generous dusting of icing sugar.
-But what makes it really special is the secret coin hidden inside which brings a year filled with luck for whoever finds the coin in their peice of cake!
+But what makes it really special is the secret coin inside which brings a year filled with luck for whoever discovers the hidden coin in their piece!

 - 3 tsp baking powder